 It is a cloud service from Azure for the storage of your secrets safely and restricting unauthenticated access to the secrets.

 The key vault can be used to encrypt keys and passwords that are stored in HSM.
-Even Microsoft employees are also not able to access or extract your keys, also in addition you are capable of audit and monitoring your key with the help of Azure logging.
+Even Microsoft employees are also not able to access or extract your keys, in addition, you are capable of audit and monitoring your key with the help of Azure logging.

 When you use Azure key vault to store the credentials or key in the cloud instead of on-premises, it helps you to improve performance and reduce latency issues for your applications.